Joshua's Law, Georgia Online Course

-As of January 1, 2007, all 16-year-old Georgia residents who wish to earn a provisional Class D drivers license must complete a Georgia DDS-approved Joshua’s Law course and spend 40 hours driving with parental supervision, 6 hours of which must be at night.
+As of July 1, 2021, all 17-year-old Georgia residents who wish to earn a provisional Class D drivers license must complete a Georgia DDS-approved Joshua’s Law Georgia online course and spend 40 hours driving with parental supervision, 6 hours of which must be at night.
 These requirements must be verified by a parent or legal guardian.
-If you're a Georgia teen that is 17 or older, however, a drivers ed course is not mandatory to apply for a license.
+If you're a Georgia teen that is 18 or older, however, a drivers ed course is not mandatory to apply for a license.
 It's important to note that they are still required to practice behind-the-wheel for 40 hours, including 6 at night.

 About the Georgia Joshua’s Law Course

 The Joshua’s Law online course is 30 hours long and covers all of the information that teens need to know to operate their vehicle and stay safe while driving.
 The course teaches a variety of defensive driving techniques such as safe following practices, how to properly scan the road in front of you, and how to be aware of other drivers’ blind spots.

 You should be as free to work through your Georgia drivers ed as you will be once you get your license.
 That's why our course is designed to help you study the way you want to, without restrictions or rules.